TechnicJelle/BMUtils/README.md

 which means it can be stored on disk, or in a database.
 This is useful for adding e.g. custom icons or other assets to a specific map.
-It can also make managing all the custom assets slightly easier for people who are using custom webservers, because maps are automatically be synced, while the webapp is not.
+It can also make managing all the custom assets slightly easier for people who are using custom webservers, because map storages are automatically synced, while the webapp is not.

 ### Get Player Head Icon Address ([Docs](https://technicjelle.com/BMUtils/com/technicjelle/BMUtils/BMSkin.html))
 This function returns the address of a player head icon,